mastondzn/dank-twitch-irc/README.md

 - `new PrivmsgMessageRateLimiter(client)` - Rate limits outgoing messages
   according to the rate limits imposed by Twitch.
 Configure the verified/known status of your bot using the config (see above).
-- `new ConnectionRateLimiter(client)` - Rate limits new connections accoding to the rate limits set in the config.
+- `new ConnectionRateLimiter(client)` - Rate limits new connections according to the rate limits set in the config.
 - `new UserStateTracker(client)` - Used by other mixins.
 Keeps track of what state your bot user has in all channels.